ReviewAssistant/reviewassistant/src/main/resources/Documentation/config.md

     enableLoadBalancing = false
     plusTwoAge = 8
     plusTwoLimit = 10
+    plusTwoRequired = true
+    reviewTimeModifier = 100
+    autoAddReviewers = true

 ```

 reviewers.maxReviewers
 :   The maximum number of reviewers that should automatically be added to a change.

 	By default 3.

 reviewers.enableLoadBalancing
-:	If loadbalancing is enabled, reviewers' other reviews are taken into acount, and those with
+:   If loadbalancing is enabled, reviewers' other reviews are taken into account, and those with
     fewer other reviews are favored.

 	  By default false.

     The query used for finding suitable +2 accounts is

-    status:merged -owner:<Change Owner> -age:<plusTwoAge>weeks limit:<plusTwoLimit> label:Code-Review=2 project:<Project Name>
+    status:merged -age:<plusTwoAge>weeks limit:<plusTwoLimit> -label:Code-Review=2,<Change Owner>
+    label:Code-Review=2 project:<Project Name>

     This query has a potential to slow down performance, but care has been taken to choose sensible defaults.
     The query returns a list of changes, whenever one of the conditions age or limit is fulfilled.
 The
     account that +2'd the change is then considered as a candidate to review the new change.

 reviewers.plusTwoAge
 :   How far back (in weeks) in history to look.